Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

-# Create Custom Boot Animation ( Optional - Causes Slower Booting Times )
+# Create Custom Boot Animation (Optional Slower Booting Times)

 If you have opted to create a custom boot animation, please note this may add even more time to the boot process.